mcgirjau/r-rstudio-instructions/README.md

-# Intro Stats Technical Guide
+# R and RStudio Technical Guide for Amherst Students

 Technical instructions for Amherst students taking introductory Statistics classes - access it